by Tracy C. Brown

 Some collectors of Native American artifacts are topical collectors, which means they prefer to collect a particular kind of artifact.
 For example, in Texas, some artifact collectors are enamored with the very small, dentate, eccentric-looking bird points that are presumed to have been used on the business end of ancient arrows.
 Other topical collectors prefer Hamilton and Madison points.

 The Jimmy Carter Clause in ARPA says it is okay for us to collect arrowheads on federal lands.
 But we see a problem here.
 Fluted points were used on spears, and most other projectile points were either used as tips on atlatl darts or as knives.
-Therefore, using a strict constructionist approach (the kind my hero Justice Antonin Scalia uses with the U.S. Constitution) to ARPA, it only follows that we collectors cannot collect fluted points, atlatl points, spent knives, and certain other kinds of lithic artifacts because they are not really arrowheads.
+Therefore, using a strict constructionist approach (the kind my hero Justice Antonin Scalia uses with the U.S. Constitution) to ARPA, it only follows that we collectors cannot collect fluted points, atlatl dart points, spent knives, and certain other kinds of lithic artifacts on federal lands because they are not really arrowheads.
 What this does mean is that the Jimmy Carter Clause in ARPA makes it open season on collecting Hamilton points, Madison points, and other kinds of bird points on federal lands.
 So let’s go git’em!!!